-Ahmad assumed the position of Vice President for Institutional Development at Morningside College in July of 2013.
+Ahmad assumed the position of Vice President for Institutional Advancement at Morningside College in July of 2013.
 Prior to his appointment, Ahmad served as the Vice President for Institutional Advancement at Franklin Pierce University for four years.
 His responsibilities included the management of the Offices of Development, Alumni Relations, Advancement Services and University Relations and Creative Services.
 Ahmad has a Bachelor's Degree in Accounting from Beirut Arab University and a Master of Business Administration in Leadership from Franklin Pierce University.

 Interim Assistant VP of Gift Planning

 Fred is a Morningside graduate from the class of 1962.
 He is responsible for assisting alumni and friends in creating estate plans, including charitable gifts with minimal impact on family resources, to support the endowment and future needs of the college.
 He solicits gifts for the Annual Fund and capital campaigns, as well.
 Fred joined the college's admissions team in 1967 and later became Director of Admissions.
 In 1985, he became Director of Alumni Relations and since 1990, serves in his present position in gift planning.
 Fred is an active member and past president of the Planned Giving Council of Siouxland, the Siouxland Estate Planning Council and his church where he serves on the Endowment Committee.

 Director of Alumni Relations